 How did you got it from Solidworks or you make it by yourself?

 I got one from SolidWorks, the other from the installation of 2019.

 your configured profile has all the ansi profiles but for ISO there are only few profiles.

-Hi Ruban Anthony,
+Hi Ruban Antony,

 I never reviewed the content myself, but I believe you are right.

 Depending on the type you are missing, dimensions can be (easily) added as the profiles are "configured".
 But I think T-section would need some sketching.
 I think a weldment library should be personal, i.e. not all dimensions of the profiles mentioned in the Standard are available on the market or lying around on your shop floor.Kind regards,

 i'm a solidworks trainer, i need to show the trainees that solidworks supports all standards. i'm okay with weldments, but since this structure system is new i'm having few troubles, as you said no one needs all profiles since they can customize it according to their needs, but any student would have same question as mine, and that would e why structure system doesn't show any of the downloaded profiles while weldments does? and i'm also aware that structure system shows only configured items. is there any other way to show all the downloaded profiles in structure system?

 I have the same problem aswell, the thing is i don't have any zip files in the solidworks installation file, so i downloaded the profiles from solidworks content tab, since i need it for training purpose i want all profile standards and so downloaded all of them, but as kyle said the profiles are not showing in structure system but works fine in the weldments.